Fall at Acadia National Park

 Handicapped accessible steps and railings at Sand Beach, except for the last four steps…

 Our visit to Sand Beach revealed new steps down to the beach with handicapped railings.
-For some reason, the railings stopped four steps short of the sand, an oversight one hopes the park service will correct in the future.
+The railings stopped four steps short of the sand, an oversight one hopes the park service will correct in the future.
+Sand Beach has a pond with a stream that usually flows freely into the sea, but on this visit the water level was low.
+What normally would have been a rushing river had been swallowed by the sand before reaching the ocean.

 DSC01859